 Mild or small eyebags radiofrequency shrinking of the eye bags combined with radiofrequency tightening of the skin can help.
 In advanced cases of eyebags surgery is the best option.

-Neither Botox nor Thermage will help.
+Neither anti-wrinkle injections nor Thermage will help.
 Bags are due to excess fat and skin that is made prominent by the shrinking of the facial bones immediately under the bulge.
-Depending upon anatomy and goals, filler or some form of lower lid blepharoplasty with fat redistribution will give you the result you are after.
+Depending upon anatomy and goals, filler or some form of lower lid blepharoplasty with fat redistribution will give best results.

 Some of the newer non-surgical treatment options can help treat mild cases of eyebags and dark circles.
 Not everyone will get a good result and a single option may not work often requiring a combination of options.